Strict Inheritance

 </div>

 This makes the behaviour of inheritable properties far more deterministic.
-In the example above the font-size of the p is and always will be 1.4rem.
-The risk of the p inheriting a font size from somewhere else is removed.
+In the example above the `font-size` of the `p` is and always will be 1.4rem.
+The risk of the `p` inheriting a font size from somewhere else is removed.
 Treating inheritable properties like non-inheritable properties makes their behaviour predictable and robust.